crossplane/crossplane/design/design-doc-smaller-providers.md

 ProviderConfig using the new value, leaving the existing ProviderConfigs untouched.

+### Inter-Provider Dependencies

+As established in the [Provider Configs](#provider-configs) section, all providers within a provider family will depend on a single config provider.
+For example all `provider-aws-*` providers will have a package dependency on `provider-aws-config`.

+A common misconception is that providers will need to depend on the providers they may (cross-resource) reference.
+This is not the case.
+I expect that the _only_ dependency providers within a family will have is on their config provider.

+Each cross resource reference consists of three fields:

+1. An underlying field that refers to some other resource.
+For example `spec.forProvider.vpcID` may refer to a VPC by its ID (e.g. `vpc-deadbeef`).
+2. A reference field that references a Crossplane VPC MR by its `metadata.name`.
+3. A selector field that selects a resource to be referenced.

+These are resolved in selector -> reference -> underlying field order.

+Note that it's not actually _required_ to specify a reference or selector.
+Even if `vpcID` is (in practice, if not schema) a required field you could just set the `vpcID` field directly.
+In this case there is no Crossplane VPC MR to reference; you don't need `provider-aws-ec2-core` to be installed at all.

+If you _did_ want to reference a VPC MR you'd need to have one first.
+Therefore you install `provider-aws-ec2-core` to _create a VPC MR_, not because you want to _reference a VPC MR_.

+Following this logic, there's no need for a provider to take a package dependency on `provider-aws-ec2-core`.
+If you know you'll want to manage (and reference) VPCs you can install `provider-aws-ec2-core` directly.
+If you don't, don't.

 ### Compute Resource Impact

 I expect 'native' providers (i.e. providers that aren't generated with `upjet`)